webpack/react-starter/NOTES/HowStuffWorks.md

 > Q: What was the argument for using items-store?
 > A:
 >
 > I didn't want to write a new module.
-I actually tried using Reflux.js, but couldn't find a good workflow for prerendering, optimistic updates and merging of multiple writes.
-You could do it manually but that is something I would expect from a flux implementation. items-store is a very simple store base class that coordinate this behavior (the repo actually also contains a simple helper for actions and a react mixin, but these are theoretically independant and you don't have to use them with the store).
+I actually tried using Reflux.js, but couldn't find a good workflow for pre-rendering, optimistic updates and merging of multiple writes.
+You could do it manually but that is something I would expect from a flux implementation. items-store is a very simple store base class that coordinate this behavior (the repo actually also contains a simple helper for actions and a react mixin, but these are theoretically independent and you don't have to use them with the store).
 >
-> items-store allows to serialize and deserialize the store data to inject the data after prerendering.
+> items-store allows to serialize and deserialize the store data to inject the data after pre-rendering.
 It manages optimistic updates and merges multiple writes.
 But items-store only offers a simple key-value store API and forces you to map more complex operations (via store-helpers) to this model.
 It's just a caching layer with events to the remote API (which need to be provided in the constructor).
 >
-> items-store basically provides a "raw data" store, while other implementions give you the ablility to write higher level stores.
+> items-store basically provides a "raw data" store, while other implementations give you the ability to write higher level stores.
 In items-store you need to put this higher-level behavior in store-helpers.
 The advantage is that this way basic functionality is already provided by items-store.
 >
-> Now there is an alternative to items-store, which could provide "prerendering" part too: http://fluxible.io/ they use dehyrade and rehyrade to (de)serialize to data from the stores and provide it to the client stores.
+> Now there is an alternative to items-store, which could provide "pre-rendering" part too: http://fluxible.io/ they use dehydrate and rehydrate to (de)serialize to data from the stores and provide it to the client stores.

 Regarding the paths that store data travels (from https://github.com/webpack/react-starter/pull/51 )
 > Q: How is it triggered to refresh everything from the server,